alifsiregar/social-media/README.md

 ## Documentation

 In order to start the app in development mode, you can run this syntax in the project directory:

 ### `npm start`

 By default, the app will open in [http://localhost:3000](http://localhost:3000).
 The page also has hot reload, which means that it will refresh if you make any edits.

+To test the app, run this syntax in the project directory:

+### `npm run test`

+This will run all tests available on the project, all of them are inside the `__test__` folder inside each components and the home page folder.

 If you want to build the app for production, you can run this syntax in the project directory:

 ### `npm run build`